Zjasmine1024/Text-Analysis-Project/README.md

 - Difficuties During Writing:

 Initially, I struggled to understand the usage of NLTK functions, particulary the 'SentimentIntensityAnalyzer' and how to interpret its results.
-I had to refer to the NLTK documentation and examples for clarification.
+I had to ask ChatGpt on NLTK examples for clarification.
 Next, it was also challenging to correctly identify sentences containing charcter names while parsing through the book text.
 I had to ensure that each character's name was considered case-insensitively and that variations of name were accounted for.
 After that, when I was calculating the sentiment percentages, it required careful consideration of the counts and handling division by zero errors when no mentions were found for a character.